So, What’s An Investor To Do?

 So, what’s an investor to do?

 I suggest that we all heed the words of today’s best-known economists and be prepared for the unknown future of the equity and fixed-income markets.
-It would be wise to diversify your portfolio with multifamily real estate.
+It would be wise to look at this asset class as an investment alternative diversify your portfolio with multifamily real estate.
 Private-equity real estate offers protection from stock market swings and a hedge against inflation.
 It provides a steady cash flow, appreciation, and great tax advantages.
-What other asset class can say that?
+What other asset class says that?

 About Christopher Finlay